Etimo/smatter-cli/README.md

 **Smatter CLI**

 A CLI tool for Smatter.
+Currently unfinished!